mrdooz/france2024/content/pages/map.md

 ## Wednesday, October 16, 2024
 ### Paris

 There's a huge chance that we will be sleeping in today.
-The only fixed item on the itinerary is a visit to [The Louvre](https://www.louvre.fr/en) a 2:30pm.<br>
+The only fixed item on the itinerary is a visit to [The Louvre](https://www.louvre.fr/en) at 2:30pm.<br>
 Depending on when we leave the hotel we have the following options before lunch.
 - Visit [Panthéon](https://www.paris-pantheon.fr/en) followed by
 - Check out the gardens at [Jardin du Luxembourg](https://parisjetaime.com/eng/culture/jardin-du-luxembourg-p1063)